aduh95/Apache-Virtual-Hosts-Creator/README.md

 newApacheVH
 ```

-It will ask you a few question, then you should be started!
+It will ask you some questions, then you should be started!

-### What if a want to delete it?
+### What if I want to delete it?

-I don't see why you would need such a thing (since my code is obviously perfect in any situation), but here are the steps needed :
+I don't see why you would need such a thing (since my code is obviously perfect in any situation), but here are the steps to follow :

 ```shell
 sudo rm /root/newApacheVirtualHost.sh